MobiusRoamer/cpp_backtracking/Basics.md

 ### 2.5 Class
 Don'ts
-1. Use one field to initialize another field
+1. Use one field to initialize another field.
+C++ requires class-member initializers to be compile-time expressions.
+However, constructors are usually executed after compile time
+2.

 ---